 - Running your list through the National Change of Address (NCOA) database

 - Formatting your mail pieces to meet USPS machinability standards

 - Including an Intelligent Mail Barcode (IMB) to meet USPS automation requirements

-Many list providers, mail houses, or direct mail marketing companies can provide these services for you to ensure you’re receiving the lowest possible postage rates.
+Mail Shark can provide these services for you to make sure you get the lowest possible postage rates.